 Warning after warning flood through the pages of Hebrews - of consequences.
 Ensuing consequences is the severe warning that is sounded.
 Severe consequences is the unheeded 'warning-toll' throughout its pages.
 Don’t neglect so great salvation – is the warning in ch 2.
 Don’t fall short of the promised rest – is the alarm sounded in ch 3.
 Be careful not to be slothful, or stand still or fall away – screams ch 6.
 Don’t sin wilfully or draw-back to perdition, ignoring sanctification – warns ch 10.
 Remember, it all depends on FAITH and faithfulness – counsels ch 11.
 Don’t fall short of the grace of God by refusing to LISTEN to Him – pleads ch 12

-Take heed of Israel’s shortcomings and loss – is the warning throughout Hebrews.. but today as then the warnings in general remain unheeded by most believers.
+Take heed of Israel’s shortcomings and loss, is the warning throughout Hebrews.
+But today as then the warnings, in general, remain unheeded by most believers.
 Many born-again believers remain babes throughout their whole Christian life.
-Some make strong profession in an early flush, but then standstill with little growth.
-Many lose heart; and turn back to the world – feeling God has let them down.
-Some make a pathetic pretence.. exhibiting a gracious outward religiosity while inwardly sliding backwards big-time.
-What the Hebrew Christians in Paul’s day needed is what we all need today…
+Some make a strong profession in an early flush, but then standstill with little growth.
+Many lose heart and turn back to the world – feeling God has let them down.
+Some make a pathetic pretence.. exhibiting a gracious outward religiosity while inwardly sliding backwards big time.
+What the Hebrew Christians in Paul’s day needed is what we all need today.

 Never miss a post